appbaseio/Docs/content/docs/pipelines/how-to/ai-answer.md

 ---
 title: 'Use AIAnswer to build answers to search queries'
-meta_title: 'Use AI Answer to build answers to search queries | Introduction to Appbase.io'
+meta_title: 'Use AI Answer to build answers to search queries | Introduction to ReactiveSearch.io'
 meta_description: 'Learn how to use AIAnswer stage to build answers to search queries using ChatGPT'
 keywords:
     - concepts
-    - appbase.io
+    - reactivesearch
     - opensearch
+    - elasticsearch
     - pipelines
     - chatGPT
     - AI answer